open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bell-installation.md

 # BeLL Installation

-We will need community [BeLL](https://github.com/open-learning-exchange/BeLL-Apps) (Basic e-Learning Library) and its dependencies on our system to complete the next steps.
-Please follow the directions for your OS below.
+The Basic e-Learning Library (BeLL) is a virtual library that is deployed internationally to individuals in countries that typically do not have access to educational resources.

+Please follow the directions of your OS below to install your community BeLL and its dependencies on our system.

 ## Prerequisites